siffiejoe/lua-interactive/README.md

 *   The code needs to compile each chunk multiple times and slice it using `string.*`, `lbci.*`, and `debug.*` functions, it also creates multiple closures for each chunk.
-Therefore, it will work slower and consume more memory that usual -- this shouldn't be a problem in an interactive session, though.
+Therefore, it will work (load/compile) slower and consume more memory than usual -- this shouldn't be a problem in an interactive session, though.
 *   If a single chunk (typically a line) defines locals and later throws an error, those locals will be gone as well.
 They will not show up in later chunks!